rohanrodu/Fake-News-Detector-for-Students-/README.md

 ## 🚀 Run it Instantly on VS Code

 > 📌 But first, insert this special code to install the required packages: # 🚀 Install dependencies
-- !pip install gradio newspaper3k transformers lxml[html_clean] torch
+- pip install gradio newspaper3k transformers lxml[html_clean] torch
 - use fake-news(vscode).py file
 - Run on local URL:  http://127.0.0.1:7860